-- 1. Ensure adequate First Aid Kits and/or supplies will be present. - 2.
-Ensure First Aid Kits are fully stocked. - 3.
-Ensure competent, certified First Aider(s) will be present if required as per Health & Safety Statement. - 4.
-Ensure First Aid incidents are recorded, and an incident report is completed as per the Health & Safety Statement for future reference and risk management.
-All incident reports must be provided to the CSDO - 5.
-Inform all participants of who is responsible for First Aid for the trip/event. - 6.
-Ensure that in case of emergency contact details for local and/or appropriate emergency services are known to all participants.
+- 1. Ensure adequate First Aid Kits and/or supplies will be present and fully stocked - 2.
+Ensure competent, certified First Aider(s) will be present if required as per Health and Safety Statement - 3.
+Ensure First Aid incidents are recorded, and an incident report is completed as per the Health and Safety Statement for future reference and risk management.
+All incident reports must be provided to the CSDO - 4.
+Inform all participants of who is responsible for First Aid for the trip/event - 5.
+Ensure that in case of emergency contact details for local and/or appropriate emergency services are known to all participants